 Before we list the types of employee allowances in Malaysia, let’s understand what constitutes Employee Allowance.

-What Is an Employee Allowance?
+What is an Employee Allowance?

 Employee Allowance is an additional payment made to employees on top of their regular salary.
 It covers expenses related to their jobs such as travel or housing costs and is typically provided regularly, either monthly or annually, as part of their total compensation package.

 It’s important to distinguish between allowances and salary.
 Salary is the base pay received by an employee at regular intervals (e.g. weekly, bi-weekly, or monthly), whereas allowances are supplementary payments for specific job-related expenses.
-Salary is a fundamental part of an employee’s compensation and is not considered a reimbursement, unlike allowances.
+Salary is a fundamental part of an employee’s compensation and is not considered as reimbursement, unlike allowances.

 Offering allowances to employees has numerous benefits for the staff and the employer.
 Firstly, a motivated and productive team improves job performance and increases overall productivity.
 Additionally, employees feel financially secure and valued, which leads to improved job satisfaction and employee retention.
 When employees feel fairly compensated and provided with a stable income, they are more likely to stay with the company long-term.